EMPRI-DEVOPS/git-privacy/README.md

 ```
 + password -> your password
 + mode
-    + simple -> adds 1 hour to the last commit
+    + simple -> adds 1 hour to the last commit (not recommended)
+    + average -> also not recommended check code if interested
     + reduce -> accuracy of the timestamp is reduced by replacing the values defined by `pattern`
 + pattern
     + y = Year